 When you give your child the hunting basket, it might be a good idea to explain that they need to be very gentle with the eggs or they’ll crack.
 Now, ask them to find the eggs.
 When they find an egg, ask them what animal is on the egg and how do they know it’s that animal.
 Miss Possum loved this activity!Once they’ve collected the eggs, ask them to sort the eggs into the containers.
 Give them plenty of help, especially if you add tricky ones like I did.

 Once they’ve sorted the eggs into their containers, the crafty fun doesn’t need to stop there.
 Miss Possum decided she wanted to paint the eggs and so we actually did another Easter activity that afternoon too.
 Tomorrow we’ll crush them and use them for more crafty fun.
 I love recycling!

-I really love this activity, it’s an Easter egg hunt with an educational twist.
+I really love this activity, it’s an Educational Easter egg hunt with a twist.